What is an intake form?

 • Mobile compatibility — Ensure the form is responsive and works well on mobile devices.
 Many clients will complete the form on their phones or tablets.

 • Feedback mechanism — Include a way for clients to provide feedback on the form itself.
-This can help you identify areas for improvement and ensure a better user experience.
+Use this input to identify confusing fields or missing options.

 Design an intake form that works